sara-sabr/technology-budgeting/handbook.md

 Only 13% of large government software projects are successful.<sup id="reference-1"><a href="#footnote-1">1</a></sup> Every year, the federal government sends hundreds of millions of dollars to provincial governments in order to support programs pertaining to health care and social programs<sup id="reference-2"><a href="#footnote-2">2</a></sup>, in addition to their spending on federal programs such as income security, and housing programs<sup id="reference-3"><a href="#footnote-3">3</a></sup>.

 Governments are increasingly reliant on modern software and hardware to implement federal programs and deliver essential services to the public, and the success of any major policy initiative depends on the success of the underlying software infrastructure.
-Government agencies all confront similar challenges, facing budget and staffing constraints while struggling to modernize legacy technology systems that are out-of-date, inflexible, expensive, and ineffective.<sup id="reference-4"><a href="#footnote-4">4</a></sup> Government officials and agencies often rely on the same legacy processes that led to problems in the first place.
+Government agencies all confront similar challenges, facing budget and staffing constraints while struggling to modernize legacy technology systems that are out-of-date, inflexible, and expensive.<sup id="reference-4"><a href="#footnote-4">4</a></sup> Government officials and agencies often rely on the same legacy processes that led to problems in the first place.

 The public deserves a government that provides the same world-class technology they get from the commercial marketplace.
 Trust in government depends on it.